A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Simulation

 where $0\leq \theta<2\pi$, $0\leq \mu<2\pi$, and $0\leq \zeta <1$.
 For the covariates, we have selected $\mu=\pi$ and a concentration parameter of $\zeta=0.2$.
 Different combinations of dependency parameters ($\kappa_3\mbox{~and~} \rho_3$) for the angular error are utilized to conduct 1000 iterations, resulting in estimated parameter values and their corresponding empirical standard errors.
 The analysis indicates that the estimates are satisfactory within this general framework.
 Other sample sizes and the combination of dependency parameters related to the angular error may also be examined; however, we omit this discussion for brevity.

 The results in Table-\ref{table:radi_ratio_model_table} illustrate the robustness of the proposed model across various values of the ratio $\frac{r}{R}$ where $r$ and $R$ are the vertical and the horizontal radius of the torus, respectively.
 Despite variations in this ratio ranging from 0.1 to 1, the parameter estimates for $\phi_0$, $b_1$, $b_3$, $b_4$, and $\theta_0$ exhibit notable stability and proximity to their true values.
-The estimates of the linear coefficients $b_1 = 0.3$, $b_2 = 0.5$, $b_3 = 0.7$, and $b_4 = 0.4$ demonstrate minor fluctuations, typically within $\pm 0.01$ of the true values, accompanied by consistently low standard errors.
+The estimates of the coefficients $b_1 = 0.3$, $b_2 = 0.5$, $b_3 = 0.7$, and $b_4 = 0.4$ demonstrate minor fluctuations, accompanied by consistently low standard errors.
 The angular parameters $\phi_0$ and $\theta_0$ exhibit minor deviations from their target values of 0 and $\pi$, respectively, indicating that the model successfully adjusts to variations in toroidal curvature while preserving estimation accuracy.

-Figures \ref{simulated_plot_dens_scatter}(a) and (b) represent the scatter plot obtained from the model Equation-\ref{tor_reg_curve}, simulated data in Equation-\ref{tor_reg_model_full}, and the predicted values for the horizontal angle $\phi$ and the vertical angle $\theta$, respectively.
+Figures \ref{simulated_plot_dens_scatter}(a) and (b) represent the scatter plot obtained from the model Equation-\ref{tor_mob_map}, simulated data in Equation-\ref{tor_reg_model_full}, and the predicted values for the horizontal angle $\phi$ and the vertical angle $\theta$, respectively.
 In both figures, the x-axis denotes the arguments of the predictors $z$ and $w$, which are independently sampled from the von Mises distribution with the mean direction of 0 (in radians) and a concentration parameter $\kappa = 1$.
 The y-axis denotes the response angles (in radians), derived from the arguments of the responses through the proposed torus-to-torus regression model.
 Random angular errors are generated using a bivariate von Mises sine model with the zero mean direction, with marginal concentration parameters set at $\kappa_1 = \kappa_2 = 5$, and a dependency parameter of $\kappa_3 = 1$.
 Figures-\ref{simulated_plot_dens_scatter}(c) and (d) present the density plots for the horizontal angle $\phi$ and vertical angle $\theta$, respectively.

 These plots illustrate the densities of the simulated data, the model with noise, and the predicted responses.
 The plots collectively indicate that the proposed model effectively estimates parameters and recovers the underlying structure from the simulated dataset.